kevikoech/blender_addon_tutorial/readme.rst

    class ObjectMoveX(bpy.types.Operator):
-       """My Object Moving Script"""      # blender will use this as a tooltip. bl_idname = "object.move_x"        # unique identifier for buttons and menu items to reference. bl_label = "Move X by One"         # display name in the interface. bl_options = {'REGISTER', 'UNDO'}  # enable undo for the operator.
+       """My Object Moving Script"""      # blender will use this as a tooltip for menu items and buttons. bl_idname = "object.move_x"        # unique identifier for buttons and menu items to reference. bl_label = "Move X by One"         # display name in the interface. bl_options = {'REGISTER', 'UNDO'}  # enable undo for the operator.